Sungaya inexpectata: Taxonomy

 Zompro described the species and genus in 1996 based on the two specimens found in 1995.
 The adult female was declared as holotype of the species, the recently collected female nymph and two offspring specimens of the holotype were declared as paratypes.
-All four are deposited in his collection, which, according to him, is affiliated with the Zoological Museum of the Christian-Albrecht University of Kiel, although it is not available there.
+All four are deposited in his collection, which, according to him, is affiliated with the Zoological Museum of Kiel University, although it is not available there.
 In a later publication, of which Zompro is the editor, it is announced that the holotype will be given to the Museum of Natural History of the University of the Philippines in Los Baños.
 The genus name refers to the location where the holotype was found.
 The species name is derived from the Latin “inexpectatus”, meaning “unexpected”.

 In their genetic analysis based studies to clarify the phylogeny of the Heteropterygidae was shown by Sarah Bank et al that in addition to the species originally described, there as Sungaya inexpectata (Sungay "Highland"), two to three other species exist.
 According to this, a breeding stock from Benguet would be regarded as a sister species to Sungaya inexpectata to be described.
 Two of these, as well as one by Bank et al. not examined species were described in 2023.
 Sungaya ibaloi, which comes from Benguet, is therefore the sister species of Sungaya inexpectata.